What is a payment facilitator?

 Becoming a PayFac with a technology partner This option gives you full control over your payments and higher revenue opportunities, but it entails expanding your in-house payment operations and assuming the risks of becoming a PayFac.

-What’s unique about Finix is that we let you start out by partnering with us as the PayFac and can later enable you to transition into becoming a PayFac yourself, using Finix technology.
+What’s unique about Finix is that we let you start out with the outsourcing model, but give you the freedom to become a PayFac yourself if you wish to do so later, using Finix technology.
 This option gives you even more control and saves you a significant amount of development time and money.
 Learn more about the different payment models with pizza.
 Yum.

 Demystifying payment provider terms: Partnering with a PayFac vs PayFac-as-a-service